timwredwards/Xcode-Multi-Edit-Plugin/README.md

-<h3>NOTE: Since Apple removed plugin injection in Xcode 8, this plugin is no longer functional, or possible.</h3>
+<h3>NOTE: Since Apple removed plugin injection in Xcode 8, this plugin is no longer functional.</h3>

 # Xcode-Multi-Edit-Plugin